EXCLUSIVE: WHO Chief Names New Team of Directors – Mostly Familiar Faces

 Other appointments include Oliver Morgan as director of WHO’s Health Emergency Intelligence and Surveillance, replacing Ihekweazu at the helm of the Berlin-based hub; and Abdirahman Sheikh Mahamud as head of the department of Health Emergency Alert and Response Operations.

-Notably, Maria Van Kerkhove, who was one of the most public faces of WHO during the COVID pandemic and has remained the go-to expert on the virus in press briefings held at WHO headquarters, was not named to a position in the Emergencies Division.
+Notably, Maria Van Kerkhove, who was one of the most familiar faces of WHO during the COVID pandemic, and has remained the go-to expert on the virus in recent press briefings at WHO headquarters, was not named to a position in the Emergencies Division.

 Derek Walton will remain in his role as chief legal counsel for the agency.
 Gaudenz Silberschmidt remains director, Partnerships, Resource Mobilization, Envoy for Multilateral Affairs.
 And Alia El-Yassir continues as director of Gender Equality, Human Rights, Health Equity, and Prevention of and Response to Sexual Exploitation and Abuse.

-The WHO’s organizational restructuring accompanies a growing financial crisis at the agency, which faces a $1.65 billion budget shortfall despite sprawling fundraising efforts.
+The WHO’s organizational restructuring accompanies a growing financial crisis at the agency, which faces a $1.65 billion budget shortfall for 2026-27 despite extensive fundraising efforts.

 Unfilled and acting posts